IanMwai/resume-builder/README.md

 # Resume Builder — LaTeX + AI

-A fun side project built to help me stop suffering through manual resume edits.
+A fun side project built to reduce the suffering manual resume edits impose on me.

-This application is a React-based Resume Builder designed to help users efficiently create, edit, and organize resumes — especially LaTeX-based ones.
+ TLDR.
+This is a React-based Resume Builder designed to help users efficiently create, edit, and organize resumes — especially LaTeX-based ones.
 It uses Google Gemini AI to intelligently tailor resume content to job descriptions and Firebase for secure authentication and cloud storage.

 ---